-Metabolic syndrome is the term for a group of risk factors like heart disease, diabetes, along with other health issues.
+Metabolic syndrome is the term for a group of risk factors like heart disease and diabetes, along with other health issues.
 The number of individuals dealing with the condition could be as high as 1 in 4.
-An individual can have one risk factor but most have several in combination.
-When there are three of these risk factors it becomes metabolic syndrome.
-The syndrome is a collection of conditions, that culminate in a correlative diagnosis.
+An individual can have one risk factor, but most have several in combination.
+When there are three of these risk factors, it becomes metabolic syndrome.
+The syndrome is a collection of conditions that culminate in a correlative diagnosis.
 Risk factors/Symptoms include some or all of the following:

 - High blood pressure

 - High blood sugar